XRPLF/xrpl-dev-portal/content/concepts/issued-currencies/freezes.md

 ## Global Freeze

 The **Global Freeze** feature is a setting on an address.
-When an issuing address enables the Global Freeze feature, the following rules apply:
+When an issuing address enables the Global Freeze feature, the following rules apply to all currencies they issue:

 * All counterparties of the frozen issuing address can no longer decrease the balances in their trust lines to the frozen address, except in direct payments to the issuer.
 (This also affects any [operational addresses](issuing-and-operational-addresses.html).)
 * Counterparties of the frozen issuing address can still send and receive payments directly to and from the issuing address.
 * All offers to sell currencies issued by the frozen address are [considered unfunded](offers.html#lifecycle-of-an-offer).

+Reminder: addresses cannot issue XRP.
+Global freezes do not apply to XRP.

 It can be useful to enable Global Freeze on a financial institution's [issuing address](issuing-and-operational-addresses.html) if the secret key to an operational address is compromised, even after regaining control of a such an address.
 This stops the flow of funds, preventing attackers from getting away with any more money or at least making it easier to track what happened.
 Besides enacting a Global Freeze in the XRP Ledger, a financial institution should also suspend activities in its connectors to outside systems.